 If a site is contaminated, cleaning it up can be both expensive and complicated.
 However, you can also control the costs and contain the situation by enlisting the right environmental remediation partner.
-Use the following characteristics and criteria to guide you select the right environmental cleanup company:
+Use the following characteristics and criteria to guide you in selecting the right environmental remediation company.

 Years in Business